Laurent Nkunda: Arrest

-Capture and arrest

 Nkunda was arrested on 22 January 2009 after he had crossed into Rwanda.
 After unsuccessfully attempting to defeat the CNDP militarily, Congolese president Kabila made a deal with President Paul Kagame of Rwanda to allow Rwandan soldiers into the DRC to uproot FDLR militants in exchange for Rwanda removing Nkunda.
-Rwandan officials have yet to say if he will be handed over to DR Congo, which has issued an international warrant for his arrest.
 A military spokesperson said he had been seized after sending three battalions to repel an advance by a joint Congolese-Rwandan force.
 The force was part of a joint Congolese-Rwandan operation which was launched to hunt Rwandan Hutu militiamen operating in DR Congo.
 Nkunda is currently being held at an undisclosed location in Rwanda.
 A Rwandan military spokesman has claimed, however, that Nkunda is being held at Gisenyi, a city in Rubavu district in the Western Province of Rwanda.

 On 26 March 2010, the Rwandan Supreme Court ruled that his case could only be heard by a military court since the military had been responsible for his apprehension.
 Nkunda's defense had sought in vain to have his detention declared illegal, and he has yet to be charged with a crime.

+Involvement with M23

+As of 2014, the UN reports he still remains influential for the CNDP and remains under house arrest in Rwanda.
+As of a 2025 UN Report, it is speculated Nkunda may currently be working to draw additional support for M23, a Rwanda-backed militia group, due to his popularity.

 Personal life

 Nkunda has six children.
 He is a polyglot who speaks English, French, Swahili, Kinyarwanda, Lingala and Kinande, and has claimed to admire leaders including Gandhi and George W. Bush.
 Nkunda claims to be a Seventh-day Adventist minister, and is a Pentecostal Christian.
-He says that most of his rebel troops have converted.
+He claims most of his rebel troops have also converted.
 In the 2008 documentary Blood Coltan, Nkunda proudly shows a button he wears that reads "Rebels for Christ."
 He also claims to receive help and guidance from American "Rebels for Christ" who visit the Congo spreading Pentecostal Christianity.
 The Seventh-day Adventist Church has denied Nkunda's claims of being a pastor and member of the church.